top of page

 By inhibiting common inflammatory pathways that exacerbate HF and atherosclerotic progression, colchicine may reduce HF and ischemic cardiovascular outcomes in patients with HF and IHD (1, 2, 5, 6).
 In addition, thiamine is an essential cofactor in adenosine triphosphate (ATP) synthesis and cardiomyocyte energy metabolism; its deficiency is common in HF patients on chronic diuretic treatment (7-10).
 Thiamine supplementation may improve outcomes, but this hypothesis has not been tested in large randomized clinical trials (RCT)(8).

-The team will then conduct a 2x2 factorial RCT in 2,500 participants with HF secondary to IHD and left ventricular ejection fraction (LVEF) <45%.
-The first factorial will randomize participants to low-dose colchicine (0.5 mg daily) or placebo, while the second factorial will be a prospective, randomized, open-label, blinded endpoint design with participants randomized to thiamine 300 mg daily or no thiamine.
+The team is conducting a 2x2 factorial RCT in 2,500 participants with HF secondary to IHD and left ventricular ejection fraction (LVEF) <45%.
+The first factorial randomizes participants to low-dose colchicine (0.5 mg daily) or placebo, while the second factorial is a prospective, randomized, open-label, blinded endpoint design with participants randomized to thiamine 300 mg daily or no thiamine.
 The composite of HF and ischemic cardiovascular outcomes will be evaluated over 3.5 years.
-The study is led by Dr. Philip Joseph and enrollment is expected to begin in summer 2023 (NCT05873881).
+The recruitment has started in one country and the team is anticipating starting recruitment in the other 5 countries in the middle of 2024.
+This international study is led by Dr. Philip Joseph (NCT05873881).

 Dre.-Bouabdallaoui-photo.jpg